mspass-team/mspass/docs/source/user_manual/memory_management.rst

 too large can overwhelm the scheduler requiring it to handle a potentially massive DAG.
-The reasons, as you can see in the figure, is that the DAG size for a pure map workflow like this scales by the number of partitions (`Npartitions` in the python code).
+The reasons, as you can see in the figure, is that the DAG size for a pure map workflow like this scales by the number of partitions (`Npartitions` in the python code above).
 The effort required to do the bookeeping for a million partitions differs dramatically from that required to do a few hundred.
 On the other hand, because the memory use for the processing scales with the memory required to load each partition small numbers of partitions used with a huge dataset can, at best, degrade performance and at worse crash the workflow from a memory fault.
-Using our cutsy eating an elephant, the issue can be stated this way.
+Using our cutsy eating an elephant analogy, the issue can be stated this way.
 If you eat an elephant one atom at a time and then try to reassemble the elephant the problem is overwhelming.
-On the other hand, if you cut the elephant up into chunks that are too bit to handle, you can't do the job at all.
+On the other hand, if you cut the elephant up into chunks that are too big to handle, you can't do the job at all.
 The right size is something you can pick up and chew.

 The next concept to understand is how the scheduler